Taoheed1547/Palmoria-Group-HR-Analysis/README.md

 ## Recommendations

-- Gender gap should be adressed in high salary bands and also see to get the appropriate gender of the undiclosed employees.
+- Gender gap should be adressed in high salary bands.
--
+- Ensure gender disclosure through transparent policies.
+- There should be investment in employees in terms of training and skill development since most of the employees falls under the average rating performance category.